 Code Module ECTS

-MS532 Research Methods I 5
+MG617 Research Methods I 5

-MS533 Research Methods II 5
+MS524 Research Methods II 5

-MS562 Seminar in Business Information Systems 10

 Research Methods I typically runs in block format across 1 week in September, and Research Methods II typically runs in a similar fashion in January.
-Seminar in Business Information Systems involves a number of seminars.
 Students will be assigned a suitable staff member as supervisor for the Research Dissertation.
 This programme has been constructed in consultation with industry: industry partner companies will provide advice and data access to students to facilitate the student in completing the dissertation.

-MS563 Research Dissertation 70 Total E0 CTS Credits: 90
+MS563 Research Dissertation 80 Total E0 CTS Credits: 90

 Students register for the programme in September of the first year, but may begin preliminary work in advance of registration with agreement from a supervisor(s).
-Students must take Research Methods I, II and Seminar in Business Information Systems at the earliest time of offering, and must complete these courses and any associated assignments within the first academic year.
+Students must take Research Methods I, II at the earliest time of offering, and must complete these courses and any associated assignments within the first academic year.
 In the first academic year students must also undertake work on their Research Dissertation to the satisfaction of their supervisor(s), with the expectation that the Research Dissertation is submitted by the end of the second academic year, unless permission is obtained from the School to extend this time period.
 To be eligible for award of the degree, candidates must achieve at least a pass mark in each course.